archeos/archeos-manual/source/operations/pages/new-archeos-release.rst

    upstream-tree = master

 * Create the new base images used to build packages: ``DIST=jessie git-pbuilder create``
+* Use the last `live-build`_ package available for the target distribution.
+For example in Debian *Jessie* the live-build package is version 4.
+Probably you have to check that the current configuration for live-build (see `ArcheOS repository`_) is compatible with the new version.

 3. Re-packaging tasks
 ---------------------